 Medium roast coffee is a true in-betweener, having less caffeine per scoop than light roast and more caffeine than dark roast.
 Medium roast is the most popular roast in the US, especially at coffee shops and chain stores.
 It’s also considered the best roast for drip coffee, having both acidity and body for a balanced taste.

-Dark roast coffee may look potent with caffeine, but it’s actually got the least amount of coffee by the scoop.
+Dark roast coffee may look potent with caffeine, but it’s got the least amount of coffee by the scoop.
 Dark roast coffee is best for iced coffee, but a large iced coffee will easily have more caffeine compared to a small blonde roast.
 Dark roast coffee is popular for its bold taste and lack of acidity, especially for cold brewing and French press brewing methods.

 Other Factors that Influence Caffeine Effects